 - 2010: Lennon handwritten note goes on sale

-- 1969: Plastic Ono Band live at the Toronto Rock and Roll Revival festival
+- 1969: Plastic Ono Band live: the Toronto Rock and Roll Revival festival

 - 1968: Recording: Glass Onion